kevinburke/telapi-python/docs/usage/accounts.rst

-.. module:: twilio.rest
+.. module:: telapi.rest

 ===========
 Accounts
 ===========

-Managing Twilio accounts is straightforward.
+Managing Telapi accounts is straightforward.
 Update your own account information or create and manage multiple subaccounts.

-For more information, see the `Account REST Resource <http://www.twilio.com/docs/api/rest/account>`_ documentation.
+For more information, see the `Account REST Resource <http://www.telapi.com/docs/api/rest/account>`_ documentation.

 Updating Account Information